vonfalk/storm-javavis/doc/04-BNF_Syntax/index.md

 function call in the rule has been executed.

 By default the result of each rule is transformed before it is bound to a variable or sent to a member function.
-If this is not desired (eg. you want to capture parts of the syntax tree for later transformation), append an `@` sign after the name or the regex like: `Foo@ -> bar`.
+If this is not desired (e.g. you want to capture parts of the syntax tree for later transformation), append an `@` sign after the name or the regex like: `Foo@ -> bar`.
 This just passes the raw syntax tree on to the function `bar` instead of transforming it first.
 Note that because of this, it is useless to specify parameters along with `@`.
 When a `@` is appended to a